Overseas spending credit cards

 Highlights

-• 3% cashback on groceries, travel, land transport, utilities and online travel.
+• 3% cashback on groceries, travel, land transport, utilities, streaming, and pharmacy.

 Pros